nkakouros-original/ansible-role-certbot/README.md

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
 The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

-### Variables Relavant for Source Installation from Git
+### Source Installation from Git

-Instead of installing Certbot from distribution's package management, installing from Git repository is also an option.
-This might be useful in several cases, but especially when older LTS distributions don't ship Certbot yet.
-These include CentOS < 7, Ubuntu < 16.10 and Debian < 8.
-Debian 8 includes Certbot package when packports repository is enabled.
+You can install Certbot from it's Git source repository if desired.
+This might be useful in several cases, but especially when older distributions don't have Certbot packages available (e.g. CentOS < 7, Ubuntu < 16.10 and Debian < 8).

-In case source installation from Git is intended, the following variables are relevant:

-    certbot_install_from_source: yes
+    certbot_install_from_source: no
     certbot_repo: https://github.com/certbot/certbot.git
     certbot_version: master
     certbot_keep_updated: yes

 Certbot Git repository options.
+To install from source, set `certbot_install_from_source` to `yes`.
 This clones the configured `certbot_repo`, respecting the `certbot_version` setting.
 If `certbot_keep_updated` is set to `yes`, the repository is updated every time this role runs.

     certbot_dir: /opt/certbot